-LED Indication LED1 Status of the flashhead.
-Blinks if a fault is detected by micro/filter module.
-LED2 Pulses once every time the flashhead flashes
+LED Indication LED1 Status of the Flashhead.
+Diffice in a fault is detected by micro/filter module.
+LED2 Pulses once every time the Flashhead is flashed the LED on the module causing it to flash.
+See Figure 4-2.

 Red Driver Module (MOD2)